jewetnitg/framework/docs/README.md

-Model
+Framework
 ============================

-This npm module serves to make working with models easier.
+This module glues all the frontend modules together to form a framework.

 Adding it to a project
 ======================

 ```
-npm install frontend-model --save
+npm install frontend-framework --save
 ```

 Installing